caphodel/brackets-runscript/README.md

 especially if you have extension like console plus (https://github.com/sixertoy/brackets-console-plus), so you don't have to open developer console at all.

+Now with Python support!!!
+Just make sure that you have Python installed and python path already set (you can invoke python from cmd/bash/etc).

 #Usage

-Just select the text that you want to run -> right click -> Run Script as JS. or
+Just select the text that you want to run -> right click -> Run Script as JS/Python. or
-Right click -> Run Script as JS, if you want to run all text in opened document
+Right click -> Run Script as JS/Python, if you want to run all text in opened document

 #Todo